Welcome

 If you're at risk of suicide or of hurting yourself in some way...

-Please keep yourself safe.
 You could make an urgent GP appointment, call 999, go to A&E, call a trusted friend, or reach out to a helpline such as The Samaritans (116 123).
+Please see my Resources page for further signposting, which I am working on increasing.